If you’ve been reading around in the manosphere for a while, you’ll know that there’s generally two types of guys.

 First, there’s the beta males.
 These are the guys that take orders.
 They’re the guys that tend to be more submissive, are generally mediocre, and are low in the dominance hierarchy.
 They also don’t get very many women.

-Then, there’s the alpha males.
+Then, there’s the guys who know how to be an alpha male.
 These are the guys in the top 20%—they’re the guys that give orders, excel at what they do, and are the creators of society.
 They usually get tons of women.

 What most people don’t know, however, is that there’s a third type of guy that’s actually on the rise…and he’s known as the sigma male.

 For most of human history, we coexisted amongst one another in social hierarchies.
-This is where the traditional “alpha/beta” distinction comes from, but it’s incomplete.
+This is where the traditional “alpha/beta” distinction comes from, for example.

 First of all, you’re not either an alpha male or a beta male.
 There’s various shades of gray.
 For example, look at the diagram above—what would you consider a merchant?
 Or a craftsmen?
 Or even the slaves?

 As I said, for most of human history there wasn’t anything other than either alpha or beta.
-You were either at the top, at the bottom, or somewhere in between.
+You were either a king, or a peasant.

 Ever since the 1960’s, such rapid changes have been occurring all throughout society that we haven’t had time to adapt.
 So what we’re seeing is a drastic increase in the amount of sigma males out there.